Augmentations and link group representations: Augmentation representation

-Here the second equality follows from (\ref{conjugationcords}), and the last equality follows from the skein relations.
+The second equality follows from (\ref{conjugationcords}), and the last equality follows from skein relations.

-In the past two pages, we have verified Case (C) of (\ref{MainThmCongRepCom}).
-Together with the other two cases, we have proven (\ref{MainThmCongRepCom}), which says that the vector space isomorphism $T$ respects group actions.
-To summarize, the augmentation representations of a braid before and after a conjugation are isomorphic as representations.
+To summarize, we have proven (\ref{MainThmCongRepCom}), and the augmentation representations before and after a conjugation are isomorphic as representations.

-{\textbf{Positive/Negative stabilization.}} A stabilization of a braid closure is given by adding one strand and perform a positive/negative a half twist with the outmost strand.
-The braid closure of a stabilized braids is equivalence to the closure of the original braid by a Reidemeister I move.
+{\textbf{Positive/Negative stabilizations.}} A stabilization of a braid closure is given by adding one strand and performing a positive/negative half twist with the outmost strand.
+The braid closure of a stabilized braid is equivalence to the closure of the original braid by a Reidemeister I move.
 Therefore stabilizations do not change the isotopy class of a link.